 Are you interested in how the arts and creativity can be used for social change?

-Do you work for a charity in Wandsworth?
-Or in the public sector with a challenge in your work you would like to address?
+Do you work for a charity or in the public sector with a challenge in your work you would like to address?

-Are you an artist with experience in making work, and launching project with social impact?
+Are you an artist with experience in making work, and launching projects with social impact?

-The programme invites people working in the charitable or public sector to come forwards with a challenge.
+This pilot will invite people working in the charitable or public sector to come forwards with a challenge.
 That challenge might be in their professional environment, in their community, or both.
-They will then use their own creativity, and the creative inspiration of an artist, to tackle that challenge in a creative and playful way.
+They will then use their own creativity, and the creative inspiration of an artist and academic collaborator, to tackle that challenge in a creative and playful way.

-Each year, Battersea Arts Centre recruits an unlikely group of people to make new connections across sectors.
-Each practitioner is paired with an artist and, through workshops led by key speakers, the whole group share practice, ideas and trial solutions to the presented challenges.
+We invite everyone who takes part to make new connections across sectors through workshops led by key speakers, the whole group share practice, ideas and trial solutions to the presented challenges.

 The programme is open to all those who are interested in collaboration and new ideas.
 Previous participants have included those working in the police, local government, health services, employment and offender management.
 Artists have come from a wide variety of backgrounds including music & beatbox, design, writing, photography, performance work, digital and community theatre.
 Hear from two previous participants here.

-We are grateful for the support of the Paul Hamlyn Foundation and Battersea Power Station Foundation.
+We are grateful for the support of the Paul Hamlyn Foundation, King's College London and Battersea Power Station Foundation.